 “Since the numeric score is no longer reported,” says Hans Wolf, M.D., CEO and Founder of WOLFPACC, “many medical students are looking at this as a big plus.
 But this could have unintended consequences for some students as the level of difficulty of the exam has not changed.”

-Although the USMLE Step 1 exam was not originally intended to have a significant influence on a student’s selection of competitive specialties, residency directors who are responsible for reviewing applications have often placed significant weight on the student’s three-digit score.
+Among the unintended consequences of USMLE pass fail scoring include the fact that the Step 1 exam grade has had a significant influence on a student’s selection of competitive specialties.
+Residency directors who are responsible for reviewing applications have often placed significant weight on the student’s three-digit score.
 While the switch to Pass/Fail scoring may reduce pressure on undergraduate medical school students, most educators and administrators feel there is still a lot of work to be done to ensure the change results in real improvements.

 How many times can a student retake the USMLE Step 1 board exam?

 “The number of attempts for taking the exam has been decreased from six to four,” Dr. Wolf continued, “that’s a third fewer opportunities for a borderline student to pass the Step 1.”